-Population growth and carbon emissions were less than previous years, largely due to the COVID-19 pandemic.
+Population growth halted and carbon emissions declined, primarily due to the COVID-19 pandemic.

-According to Government statistics, new forests exceeded forest removals, resulting in a net uptake of 17 Mt CO2-eq.
-However, this number only accounts for a small part of the landscape carbon balance, and does not include emissions from vegetation decline and bushfires, for example.
+According to Government statistics, new forests exceeded forest removals, resulting in a net uptake of 24.5 Mt CO2-eq; very similar to the previous five years.
+This number only accounts for a small part of the landscape carbon balance and does not include net gains or losses related to weather conditions or bushfires, for example.

 Emissions per person fell 2.1% from the previous year to 20.4 tonnes CO2-eq, 22% below the peak per-capita emissions reached between 2000–2005.